 Dexus's directors are bound by the Directors' code of conduct.
-Dexus employees, contractors and consultants ('staff') are bound by the Employee code of conduct (the Code) which sets out the minimum standards of behaviour expected of them.
-The Codes set out Dexus's expectations of the minimum standards of behaviour and decision making, including how employees treat each other, Dexus's clients and customers, business partners and shareholders.
-Staff are also bound by the Fraud, Corruption and Bribery (Prevention and Awareness) Policy and the Whistleblower Policy.
-The Dexus Board Risk Committee and the Responsible Entity Audit, Risk & Compliance Committee are informed of all breaches of the Fraud, Corruption and Bribery (Prevention and Awareness) Policy.
+Dexus employees, contractors and consultants ("staff") are bound by the Employee code of conduct (the Code) which sets out the minimum standards of behaviour expected of them.
+The Code sets out Dexus's expectations of the minimum standards of behaviour and decision making, including how employees treat each other, Dexus's clients and customers, business partners and shareholders.
+Staff are also bound by the Anti-Bribery and Corruption Policy, Fraud Prevention Policy and the Whistleblower Policy.
+The Dexus Board Risk Committee and the Responsible Entity Audit, Risk & Compliance Committee are informed of all breaches of the Anti-Bribery and Corruption Policy and Fraud Prevention Policy.
 The Dexus Board and relevant entity boards (where appropriate) will receive information in relation to concerns raised under the Whistleblower Policy on a quarterly basis, including metrics on disclosures made.

-Dexus's Board and Corporate Policies (including its Whistleblower and Fraud, Corruption and Bribery (Prevention and Awareness) policies) are available at www.dexus.com/corporategovernance.
+Dexus's Board and Corporate Policies (including its Whistleblower Policy, Anti-Bribery and Corruption Policy and Fraud Prevention Policy) are available at www.dexus.com/corporategovernance.

-the Responsible Entity Directors and officers also have a duty to act in the best interests of the Fund's investors.
-Where there is a conflict between the interests of investors and the interests of the Responsible Entity, the the Responsible Entity Directors must give priority to the interests of the Fund's investors.
+The Responsible Entity Directors and officers also have a duty to act in the best interests of the Fund's investors.
+Where there is a conflict between the interests of investors and the interests of the Responsible Entity, the Responsible Entity Directors must give priority to the interests of the Fund's investors.